Till now, Linux has only under 3% share on laptops/desktops. But once you get familiar to using Linux, it's pretty hard to live without it.

 All of them have good hardware support, backed by large communities, used by millions.
 So it's hard to tell exactly which is the best linux distro for laptops.

 Thare's many other popular distro are missing from this list, but I think it's enough!

-What's your though about these distros?
+What's your though about these linux distros?
 Which distro you use on your laptop?